 HbA1c refers to glycated haemoglobin — the amount of glucose that's attached to the haemoglobin (a protein found in red blood cells).
 An HbA1c blood test is used as a way to measure your average blood sugar levels over the past 3 months.
 This can help indicate your risk of developing diabetes.
 A healthy lifestyle can help lower raised HbA1c levels.

 What is HbA1c?

 When the sugar in your blood rises, it binds to haemoglobin in your red blood cells.
-And because your red blood cells live for about 3 months, a HbA1c blood test can tell your average blood glucose (sugar) levels over the last 3 months.
-This helps indicate your diabetes risk.
+And because your red blood cells live for about 3 months, an HbA1c blood test can tell your average blood glucose (sugar) control over the last 3 months.
+This helps indicate your pre-diabetes and diabetes risk.

 - are pregnant or gave birth in the last 2 months